NuninhoSousa25/3DGS_Babylonjs_based/README.md

 A 3D model viewer built with Babylon.js, specifically optimized for 3D Gaussian Splats.
 This viewer provides a consistent, high-performance experience across all devices, including desktop, mobile, and tablet.

 ## To implement / Fix
-- mobilie icons -- icon bar on mobile should be Hamburger based currently hamburger menu only apears in fullscreen mode
 - better ui for mobile
 - performance
 - code quality
 - TAA is not working
 - fbx, stl compatibility,
 - maybe model bounding box adjustment
--

 ## 🌟 Features
 Model Loading & Compatibility